pegasi-ai/shield/README.md

 - 🛠️ shield that safeguards against costly risks like toxicity, bias, PI
 - 🤖 reduce and measure ungrounded additions (hallucinations) with tools
 - 🛡️ multi-layered defense with heuristic detectors, LLM-based, vector DB

+Our research on hallucination detection and editing was peer-reviewed and accepted to ICML 2025 Workshop.
+Tutorials coming soon.